suzuha3310/chinese-room/README.md

 <h1 align="center">Chinese room</h1>

-Logger with color output to the console, timestamp support and the ability to write to a file.
+<p align="center">Logger with color output to the console, timestamp support and the ability to write to a file.</p>

 ## Table of Contents